neofob/quickscope/README.md

 Quickscope is striving for Super Cow Powers.
 That's the differance between quickscope and the 312 other github software oscilloscopes.

-Looking at about 100 or so of them shows, that any of them that have any merit, are much more specific than quickscope.
+Looking at about 100 or so of them shows, that any of them that have any merit, are much more specific than quickscope.   quickscope is more of a generic oscilloscope toolkit, that comes with many example scopes.
+Making an interface to a particular hardware or software is another example.
+If quickscope is done correctly adding new examples is a smaller task.

+We've never seen xoscope run; we don't have any of the special hardware that is required, and all the sound input devices are not supported any more.  xoscope clearly has a more specific use case than quickscope.
+Looking at the xoscope code, they draw with another package API that uses older GTK2 drawing that uses libX11 to draw pixels and lines for the scope traces.
+Looks like the X direction is always sweep.

 #### Developer Notes